tdna/mexec/README.md

 Mexec is a Python module for execute commands inside docker containers run on Mesos.

-The aws-cli package works on Python versions:
+The mexec package works on Python versions:

 * 2.7.x and greater
 * 3.4.x and greater

 ## Installation

-The easiest way to install aws-cli is to use pip:
+The easiest way to install mexec is to use pip:

 ```sh
 $ pip install mexec